ms/buildtogether.tech/src/git-team.md

 and a longer comment.

 If they scroll down, Sami can see a summary of the changes that will be in the PR.
-When they click "Create Pull Request", Git gives it a unique <span i="pull request!serial number">serial number</span>.
+When they click "Create Pull Request", Git gives it a unique [% i "pull request!serial number" %]serial number[% /i %].
 This is *not* a commit ID;
 instead, each PR in a particular repository is given a sequential ID.

 Clicking on the "Pull requests" tab in the repository brings up a list of PRs